dagainz/Correlator/README.md

 processing systems.
 Functionality and scaffolding is provided to create systems that process log data in real time over the network as well as after-the-fact by reading and processing log files.

-**THIS REPO IS CURRENTLY BEING UPDATED** - it is not quite ready for public consumptiona, please hang tough
+**THIS REPO IS CURRENTLY BEING UPDATED** - it is not quite ready for public consumption, please hang tough